-This document defines the nonacademic criteria for advancement through and graduation from the Robertson School of Media and Culture at Virginia Commonwealth University.
+This page defines the non-academic criteria for advancement through and graduation from the Robertson School of Media and Culture at Virginia Commonwealth University.

 The Robertson School provides this description of technical standards to inform prospective and enrolled students of the skills required for the various professions within communications, including but not limited to advertising, public relations and print-online and broadcast journalism.